 Here are ways to take action:

-- Support one local business this weekend, by:
+- Support one local business this week, by:

 - (1) Ordering food takeout from any of these local restaurants!